HyperViperCoding/StarDust-Client/README.md

 # StarDust-Client
-we are epic
+we are epic\n
-everyone else is garbage
+everyone else is garbage\n
-lunicornia can go # fuck themselves up the ass
+lunicornia can go fuck themselves up the ass\n